Local produce from our friends @andubuis

 Eating less meat is incredibly easy with the right recipes.
 Any recipe by Anna Jones is so great, that you won’t miss meat.
 Her after work, meat-free suppers are all absolutely delicious and easy enough for anyone to make.
 Just have a scroll through her Instagram, and you’ll be salivating.

 Another favorite of ours is Gaz Oakley, also known as Avant Garde Vegan.
 His YouTube videos will help sharpen your cooking skills from the safety of your own home.
-He recently made a video all about vegan quarantine meals, using all store cupboard ingredients.
-Now is the time to try vegan, plant-based recipes!
+Cora and Gaz recorded a podcast all about how he has changed his life to eat and cook more seasonally, all with a plant based focus!

 If You’re Going to Have Meat...